 Our winners are:

 2018 was a competition for the books.
-We had the largest competitor pool yet, with over 1100 students as part of almost 550 teams from 39 different countries.
+We had the largest competitor pool yet, with over 1100 students from 39 different countries.
 At the finals event, there were 10 teams from 5 nations represented; Ireland, Peru, Singapore, Australia and the United States of America.
 We cannot explain enough how ecstatic we were over this year’s turnout!

 1st Place: Team Hydrogen Fuel Cells, Plainview, New York, USA